khulnasoft/khulnasoft/doc/dev/security/csrf_security_model.md

 # Sourcegraph CSRF security model

-This section describes Sourcegraph's security threat model against CSRF (Cross Site Request Forgery) requests, in depth for developers working at Sourcegraph.
+This section describes Khulnasoft's security threat model against CSRF (Cross Site Request Forgery) requests, in depth for developers working at Sourcegraph.

 If you are looking for general information or wish to disclose a vulnerability, please see our [security policy](https://sourcegraph.com/security/) or [how to disclose vulnerabilities](https://sourcegraph.com/handbook/engineering/security/reporting-vulnerabilities).